ashleydavis/the-data-wrangler-blog/_posts/2018-06-18-introducing-data-forge-plot.markdown

     await df.asCSV().writeFile("MSFT.csv");

-Please be aware that if you trying to get data from Alpha Vantage for companies other than Microsoft then you'll have to use your own API key.
+Please be aware that if you are trying to get data from Alpha Vantage for companies other than Microsoft then you'll have to use your own API key.
 It's a free service and you can [sign up here](https://www.alphavantage.co/support/#api-key).

 ### Plotting a default chart